 VAT-Delhi had raised the demand of 726.93 Lacs against pending 'F' forms in respect of years 2015-2016 & 2016-2017.
 Pending F forms were related to six quarter out of the above, for five quarter all F forms were submitted and an order dated 16-08-2022 has been received, nullifying the demands of these quarter.
-For quarter one for the year 2016-2017 F forms are pending there a demand of Rs.
-22.63 Lacs has been raised by VAT-Delhi.
+For quarter one for the year 2016- 2017 F forms are pending there a demand of Rs.
+22.63 Lacs had been raised by VAT-Delhi.
 Appeal against the said order has been filed with VAT-Delhi.
+The Department has passed an order nullifying the demand, thus there is no liability to the discharge with regard to "F" Form.

 The Company has received Notices from the Banks under section 13(2) of The Securitization and Reconstruction of Financial Assets and Enforcement of Security Interest Act, 2002, in the month of July, 2018 to May, 2019 and in the month of February 2020 to September 2020.
 The Company has replied to the notices received from the Bank within 60 days from the date of notices.
 The Company has also received Notices from the Banks under section 13(4) of The Securitization and Reconstruction of Financial Assets and Enforcement of Security Interest Act, 2002.
-The Company has submitted its resolution proposal with the Consortium Banks and the same is sanctioned by the Lead Bank and was presented at their respective consortium meeting.
+The Company has already approached Banks with suitable resolution plan for their consideration which the consortium has sanctioned.
 The Banks has also served letter for failure of resolution plan submitted by the Company.
-An extension to the resolution plan was also granted by the Lenders.
-The promoters of the Company deposited the interest towards sanctioned resolution proposal and requested another 90 days' time to meet the requirements of the sanctioned resolution proposal, which is at present under consideration with the Consortium Lenders.
+An extension to the resolution plan was also granted by the Lenders

-The Banks have filed petition against Company before Hon'ble NCLT Bench Chandigarh, the company is contesting the matter and the petition is yet to be admitted.
+The Lead Bank have filed petition against Company before Hon'ble NCLT Bench Chandigarh, the company is contesting the matter and the petition is yet to be admitted.